 Standardised prescribed concrete

-*Standardised concrete should not be used, suppliers holding third party quality accreditation to ISO 9001 are able to offer designated concrete as a lower carbon, quality assured alternative
+*Standardised concrete should not be used, suppliers holding third-party quality accreditation to ISO 9001 can offer designated concrete as a lower carbon, quality-assured alternative.

 ST1